 Language isn’t just about learning sets of words and grammar, it is also learning about another culture and another way of life.
-The advantage of a bilingual education gives children a broader outlook and brings them closer to different races and nationalities.
+The advantage of bilingual education gives children a broader outlook and brings them closer to different races and nationalities.
 In a world that is constantly changing, communication is becoming increasingly important.
 Children who are able to communicate with a variety of cultures are the ones that will have more advantages in life.

 Decisions when considering a bilingual education